- "I'm Vinesauce. I'm a laid-back type of person!"

 - Bash Brothers: Alongside LumberJahn.
 They have the highest relationship in the entire party, but Vinesauce gets little-to-no Ship Tease with him, unlike his relations with Sponge and Gordon.

-- Blade on a Stick: After Part 5, his Weapon of Choice becomes forks, spears and trident-like weapons, as of result of becoming an Imp.
+- Blade on a Stick: After Part 5, his weapon becomes forks, spears and trident-like weapons, as of result of becoming an Imp.

 - Catchphrase: His war cry is "Mahina Pea!"

 - Cloudcuckoolander's Minder: He has to deal with Hotel Mario's odd personality and behavior, such as when Hotel Mario claimed he had the power to make it nighttime within six hours and Vinesauce pointed out that all that was happening was that the sun is setting.

 - Create Your Own Villain: Vinny confirmed in the final stream that Vinesauce's hatred of Vlinny caused Vlinny to become the Dark Curse in Miitopia, with Vlinny going between present-day Miitopia and Vinesauce Island in the past via a Stable Time Loop.